juntaoJianggavin/M3CoTBench/README.md

 # :black_nib:Citation

-If you If you find [M3CoTBench](https://juntaojianggavin.github.io/projects/M3CoTBench/) useful for your research, please consider giving a star⭐ and citation📝 :)
+If you find [M3CoTBench](https://juntaojianggavin.github.io/projects/M3CoTBench/) useful for your research, please consider giving a star⭐ and citation📝 :)

 ```
 @misc{jiang2026m3cotbenchbenchmarkchainofthoughtmllms,